 Chanel Summers is speaker of the following session:

 Charles Taylor leads experiential technology strategy for Caesars Entertainment, which includes eSports, casino gaming, guest entertainment and resort marketing applications.
 In his role, he identifies emerging technology platforms and content including VR, AR, 3D, and holograms that have the potential to enhance the guest experience and drive new revenue streams.
 Prior to Caesars, Charles ran several consumer media and social commerce startups in Silicon Valley.
 On March 3, 2018, he produced "Clash of the Drones", the first professional drone race on the Las Vegas strip, with a $20,000 purse.

 Charles Taylor is speaker of the following session:

 SVP of Strategy and Business Development

-Baba Uppal is the VP of Strategy and Business Development of two-time Emmy® Award-winning Secret Location, a content and technology studio for emerging platforms.
+Baba Uppal is the SVP of Strategy and Business Development of two-time Emmy® Award-winning Secret Location, a content and technology studio for emerging platforms.
 With a background of management, strategy consulting and finance, Baba has gained expertise in start-ups and institutional media companies alike.
 Baba leads the overall strategy for the Vusr product in response to market demands and trends and has been crucial for identifying untapped opportunities within and surrounding VR applications, and for developing strategic and strong partnerships for Secret Location.